-As per the draft rules, these rules may be called the Medical Devices (Amendment) Rules, 2021.
-These rules shall, unless specified otherwise, come into force on the date of their final publication in the Official Gazette.
+As per the draft rules, these rules may be called the New NDCT Amendment Rules, 2021.
+They shall come into force on the date of the final publication in the Official Gazette.

-The period specified above will be considered by the Central Government; Objections and suggestions, if any, may be addressed to the Under Secretary (Drugs Regulation), Union Health Ministry, Government of India, Room Number 434, C Wing, Nirman Bhavan, New Delhi – 110011 or emailed at [email protected]
+Objections and suggestions which may be received from any person within the period specified above will be considered by the Central Government; Objections and suggestions, if any, may be addressed to the Under Secretary (Drugs), Union Health Ministry, Government of India, Room No. 434, A Wing, Nirman Bhavan, New Delhi – 110011 or emailed at [email protected]